 When I was 18 years old, I spent three months working as a garbage man in Detroit.
 It was one of the more interesting experiences of my life.
 I had taken the job out of necessity because I had the good fortune of being cut off from any spending money by my parents.
 Facing my first year of college in a few months, I wanted to make sure that I had money for my books and other expenses.

-When I started the work I threw myself into it with a great deal of enthusiasm.
-I had not other choice, so I told myself I would make the most of it.
-If I did a good job collecting garbage there were all sorts of promotions I could receive.
+When I started the work, I threw myself into it with a great deal of enthusiasm.
+I had no other choice, so I told myself I would make the most of it.
+If I did a good job collecting garbage, there were all sorts of promotions I could receive.
 For example, I could be put in charge of mowing city grass on an automatic mower.
 I might be allowed to paint lines in the street.
 Alternatively, I might be given the job of going around in a boom crane and replacing city light bulbs.

 “Why?”
 I asked, somewhat puzzled.
 “I’m doing a good job.”

 “These guys are complaining to me.
 They are complaining about their union.
 You are only here a few months before you go to school.
 I have to keep them happy.
 You’re getting the work done too fast and costing them money.”

 Without any argument, I thanked him and went home.
 When I got home, my mother was sitting on the couch watching television.
 My mother spent twenty-plus years (the better part of her career) working as an investigator for the Michigan Department of Civil Rights.
 Essentially, this job involved investigating cases of discrimination against people because of their race, age, sexual orientation, and so forth.
 She then would assist people in either getting their jobs back or suing their employer.

 “They told me I was getting fired because I was working too hard,” I told her.